uwgraphics/SerendipSlim/README.md

 ##SlimTV

 SlimTV (originally "TextViewer") is meant to help researchers examine topic modeling data in a lower level of abstraction.
-By connecting the high level patterns of a topic model down to individual passages, researchs can combine the practices of close and distant reading, helping them build explanations for the trends they observe.
+By connecting the high level patterns of a topic model down to individual passages, researchers can combine the practices of close and distant reading, helping them build explanations for the trends they observe.

 SlimTV is centered around a tagged-text view of a single document.
 Individual words are highlighted with a color corresponding to the topic the model has associated with them (after the topic has been toggled on using one of the buttons in the list on the left).